A reader who asked not to be named emailed me the following question:

 Here are some potential start-up situations which you may have experienced:

 So take a few minutes to think about your situation.
-You just may find that you have a business start-up situation in your life that you never knew about!

 Now start-up business are very risky to lenders (only 1 in 2 survive more than 5 years), so banks are usually stricter in approving business credit cards for start-up businesses.
 Also, the banks will usually assign a very low credit line to business credit cards which are for start-ups.

-3) You’re already in business but don’t know it!
+3) You’re already in business!

 In tomorrow’s post we’ll walk through how to fill up an application form for a business credit card.